Vasyl-Poremchuk/upload-binary-data-cloud-storage/README.md

 6. Your keys will look something like this:
    * Access key ID example: **AKIAIOSFODNN7EXAMPLE**.
    * Secret access key example: **wJaIrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY**.
-7. Click Download Credentials, and store the keys in a secure location.
+7. Click **Download Credentials**, and store the keys in a secure location.

 ## Configure AWS CLI